Firefighter Foam Lawsuit and AFFF Lawsuit Tiers Explained

-Firefighters put their lives on the line to protect our communities.
+Firefighters put their lives on the line to protect our communities, but many now face serious health risks, leading to AFFF firefighting foam lawsuits.
 However, many are unaware of the hidden dangers they face in their line of duty - specifically from exposure to toxic firefighting foams containing PFAS chemicals.

 Thank you!
 Your submission has been received!